SkatAI/epitadb/docs/02/2-improve-trees-database.md

 * We checked that the ```idbase``` column was not a good choice as a primary key
 * Transformed remarkable as a boolean data type,
 * installed and activated the postgis extension (when possible)
-* which allowed us to transform the geo_point_2d into a postGIS GEOGRAPGY data type and find closest trees given a location
+* which allowed us to transform the geo_point_2d into a postGIS GEOGRAPHY data type and find closest trees given a location
 * we also looked at the native POINT data type
 * We identified the extreme or missing values of height, circumference and diameter of some trees and flagged these trees.